 By Shameelah Khan

 There are endless rituals to be thankful for in our lives.
 Some we carry with us always.
 Others, well, not so much.
 These cultural rituals are extremely beautiful, but I have to admit that, over the past year, this world has completely changed the way I view and experience myself.
 If anything, it is the rituals that I had conjured up for myself that carried me through this pandemic, and will probably continue to stay close to my heart.
 These are the personal everyday rituals that live with me.
 These are thikr (meditation), healing calls with loved ones, lighting candles, eating on the ground, long baths, playlists, journaling, therapy sessions, taking care of my hair, painting, binging The Crown or MasterChef Australia, my Friday congregational prayer group, and Qur’an circle.
-Most importantly, though, there were three rituals that I would like to share.
+Most importantly, though, there were two rituals that I would like to share.

 - The pipe room, an act of sisterhood